digitalbazaar/bedrock/README.md

 solid foundation on which you can build, letting you focus on your project-specific needs.

-Bedrock can run on a low-powered laptop all the way up to enterprise servers serving tens of millions of transactions per day.

 Bedrock uses a modular design to help keep code well-organized and to allow an ecosystem to grow without unnecessary hindrance.
 Bedrock keeps its core simple: it provides a powerful configuration system, an event-based API, Linked